-Please direct any further questions about our digitization process to registrar@oeb.ca.
+Any further questions about our digitization process can be directed to registrar@oeb.ca.

 20. Which digitization standards does the OEB follow?

 The OEB digitization process is compliant with the Canadian standard "Electronic Records as Documentary Evidence" (CAN/CGSB-72.34-2017).